2021 National League Division Series: Background

-Seeds one through three were determined by regular season winning percentages among division-winning teams.
-The final team was the winner of the National League Wild Card Game, played between the league's fourth and fifth seeded teams.
+Seeds 1–3 were determined by regular season winning percentages among division-winning teams.
+The final team was the winner of the National League Wild Card Game, played between the league's fourth and fifth-seeded teams.

-The Milwaukee Brewers clinched the National League Central on September 26, and secured the second-seed in the NL postseason via their 95–67 record.
-The Atlanta Braves clinched the National League East on September 30, and secured the third-seed in the NL postseason via their 88–73 record.
+The Milwaukee Brewers clinched the National League Central and the 2 seed in the NL on September 26 via their 95–67 record.
+The Atlanta Braves clinched the National League East and the 3 seed in the NL on September 30 via their 88–73 record.
 The Brewers and Braves were tied in their season series, with both winning three games each.

-The San Francisco Giants clinched the National League West on October 3, the last day of the regular season.
-With a 107–55 record, the Giants were the top seed in the National League postseason.
+The San Francisco Giants clinched the National League West and home-field advantage throughout the entire playoffs with a 107–55 record on October 3, the last day of the regular season.
 The Los Angeles Dodgers defeated the St. Louis Cardinals in the Wild Card Game, 3–1, to advance to the NLDS.
 The postseason match-up between the two rivals was the first in their history and was a continuation of their battle over the NL West crown during the regular season.
 San Francisco won the season series over Los Angeles, 10–9.

 The Giants made their first postseason appearance since 2016.
 This was the Braves' fourth straight postseason appearance, having won the NL East each of those seasons.
 The Brewers made their fourth straight postseason appearance, extending a franchise record.
 Also extending a franchise streak of postseason appearances were the Dodgers, who made their ninth straight appearance.